Chapter Three: Minifig Weapons

 grabbing someone else's dropped weapon.

-Bare Hands cannot be used to Attack or Parry.
-If a minifig has one hand free, he can use it to Grab his opponent, for the sake of hitting him with the weapon in his other hand.
+Bare Hands cannot be used to Attack.
+If a minifig has one or both hands free, he can use it to Grab his opponent, hopefully for the sake of hitting him with a weapon in his other hand.
 If both hands are empty, then he can use both of them to Shove his opponent 2" away, in an attempt

-to get away from the real warriors who remembered to come armed (5.2:
+to get away from the real warriors who remembered to come armed.
+Although Bare Hands cannot be used to Parry Attacks, they can be used to Parry a Shove or Grab (5.2:

 Size:- Cost:1CP Use:3 Range:CC Damage:1d6-1